Supervisor/supervisor/docs/subprocess.rst

 configuration that endlessly restarts an exited process.
 This is a feature, not a bug.

-An autorestarted process will never be automtatically restarted if it ends up in the ``FATAL`` state (it must be manually restarted from this state).
+An autorestarted process will never be automatically restarted if it ends up in the ``FATAL`` state (it must be manually restarted from this state).